MartinDrab/IRPMon/README.md

 -device</code>).
 </p>
 <p>
-Also, a new version with some improvements, especially related to filtering new devices and devices belonging to certain device setup classes, is comming soon (I hope at least).
+Also, a new version with some improvements, especially related to filtering new devices and devices belonging to certain device setup classes, is coming soon (I hope at least).
 </p>
 <h2>Donations</h2>
 <p>